 Only offers subscription plans

 Smalls’ fresh cat foods are packed with high-quality animal protein and none of the fillers or preservatives you’d rather keep out of their diet.
-It offers both fresh foods and freeze-dried raw options, and the fresh foods are a real standout—choose from chicken, turkey, beef, and fish-based recipes in two “mouthfeels” (ground and pâté).
+It offers both fresh foods and freeze-dried raw options, and the fresh foods are a real standout—choose from chicken, turkey, and, beef recipes in two “mouthfeels” (ground and pâté).
 By answering a few questions about your cat’s needs, you’ll be able to quickly create a meal plan consisting of entirely fresh foods or a combination of fresh and freeze-dried raw.

 Prices will vary substantially based on your specific plan, and if we have one complaint, it’s that it can be difficult to compare different options without going through the site’s questionnaire repeatedly.